 Overall, BPA has more than 45,000 student members in 1,800 chapters across 25 states and Puerto Rico.

 The BPA has activities and programs that support skill-building as well as competitive events to measure those skills.
-The most impactful program provided by BPA is the Workplace Skills Assessment Program (WSAP), which consists of more than 90 competitive events at regional, state, and national levels.
+The most impactful program provided by BPA is the Workplace Skills Assessment Program (WSAP), which consists of more than 90 competitive events at regional, state, and national levels in six assessment areas.

 The biggest event for students in BPA is the National Leadership Conference (BPA NLC).
 Every year, thousands of students travel from across the country to meet up at this event.

 The BPA describes the NLC as “four exciting days of competitions, leadership developments, workshops, national officer elections, fun tours, and much more.”

 DECA is a CTSO that helps students develop college and career readiness skills.
 Specifically, DECA is focused on preparing students for careers in four clusters:

 DECA provides many ways for students to develop and showcase these critical skills, including “challenges,” competitive events, school-based enterprises, educational conferences, and more.

 Something that makes DECA unique is that it has gone international.
 There are more than 222,000 members in 3,700 chapters across all 50 states plus chapters in other countries such as Canada and Germany!